sin and cos

 We can do a similar thing with cos (x) - except this time, we use even numbers, starting from 0.

-cos (ξ) = 1 - (ξ2)/2! + (ξ4)/4! - (ξ6)/6! ...; if we wanted to approximate it, though, we'd need to include the first term - for small angles, cos (ξ) ≈ 1 - (ξ2)/2.
+cos (ξ) = 1 - (ξ2)/2! + (ξ4)/4! - (ξ6)/6! ...; if we wanted to approximate it, though, we'd need to include the second term - for small angles, cos (ξ) ≈ 1 - (ξ2)/2.
 In fact, we can do this with all the trig functions, but they quickly get far more confusing.
 The expansion of tan (ξ) involves Bernoulli numbers, for example.
 There are also similar expansions for hyperbolic trig functions - however, the terms are all positive, there is no alternating in signs.

 That's one reason why I suspect hyperbolic trig functions are called that - they're based on exponentials, but can be expressed as a similar Taylor expansion. sinh (ξ), as it's called, is just (eξ - e)/2, whilst cosh (ξ) is (eξ + e)/2.
-You can link the two, though - sinh (ξ) = -isin (iξ), and cosh (ξ) = cos(iξ) - all can be found here.
+You can link the two, though: sinh (ξ) = -isin (iξ), and cosh (ξ) = cos(iξ) - all can be found here.
 From here, the link between trig, complex numbers and exponentials has finally been realised.
 Euler's formula, e = cos (ξ) + isin(ξ), is probably the most iconic example of this link.
-From there, we can get to the famous equation e = -1, which occurs when ξ = π; -1 + 0.
+From there, we can get to the famous equation e = -1, which occurs when ξ = π, or simply -1 + 0.
 And you don't even need complex knowledge of maths to know that - it's all in their graphs from the beginning.

 If the story at the start was true, I never found out how tall the tree was.
 If only I knew about all these complex expansions.